MatteoGrass32/LDAPS-Seoul-Bias-Correction/README.md

 * **Physical Meaning:** The model captures the *Stationary Memory* of the error (using Lags at 1, 3, and 5 days to "remember" prolonged heatwaves) alongside *Radiative and Atmospheric Dynamics* (specifically cloud cover and minimum relative humidity, which are heavily correlated with afternoon heating capacity).
 * **Backtest Metrics (2017 Test Set):**
   * **RMSE Reduction:** Variance improved by **7.19%**, with out-of-sample RMSE dropping from 1.8696 °C to **1.7351 °C**.
-  * **BIAS Correction:** The chronic underestimation of daytime peaks by LDAPS (initial MBE of -0.3513 °C) was balanced out to +0.2531 °C, eradicating **27.93%** of the global model's structural defect.
+  * **BIAS Correction:** The chronic underestimation of daytime peaks by LDAPS was balanced out to +0.2531 °C, eradicating **27.93%** of the global model's structural defect.

 ### 🔵 Tmin Correction: Linear Model (Baseline)
 For nighttime cooling, we applied the same rigorous parsimonious selection (AIC).
 Model 5 emerged as optimal once again, though based on completely different physical domains than the daytime model: nocturnal *Stationary Memory*, *Energy Exchange* (Latent heat flux via evaporative dissipation during the monsoon), and *Linear Orography* (Elevation and Slope driving katabatic winds).